 - Preferred provider organizations: The preferred provider organization (PPO) is a hybrid of fee-for-service and an HMO.
 Like an HMO, there are only a certain number of doctors and hospitals your child can use to get the most coverage.
 When your child uses those doctors (sometimes called preferred or network providers), most of the medical bills are covered.
 When you don’t use these providers, the PPO makes you pay more of the bill out of your own pocket.
 So you pay more to choose providers that are not in the network.

 - Point of service plans: A point-of-service plan (POS) is a type of HMO.
 The primary care doctors in a POS plan usually refer you to other doctors in the plan or network.
-If your child’s doctor refers you to a doctor who isn’t in the plan (out of network), the plan will still pay all or most of the bill.
+If your child’s doctor refers you to a doctor who isn’t in the plan (he’s out of network), the plan will still pay all or most of the bill.
 But if you choose to take your child to a doctor outside the network, you will have to pay co-insurance, even if the service is covered by the plan.
 Co-insurance is what you must pay along with what the insurance company pays for each service.
 It’s usually a certain percentage of the cost.
 For example, the insurance company may pay 80% of the bill and you have to pay the other 20%.

-It’s important to know that, even if your child’s hospital is part of your plan’s network, some of the people who treat your child in that hospital may not be in network.
+Balance billing: It’s important to know that, even if your child’s hospital is part of your plan’s network, some of the people who treat your child in that hospital may not be in network.
 If you go out of network, and the doctor charges more than your insurer typically pays, you might get a “balance bill” for an amount well above the co-pay percentage.
-Typically, insurers do not allow their network doctors to “balance bill” the patient, but charges from out-of-network doctors are harder to contest.
+Typically, insurers do not allow their network doctors to “balance bill” the patient, but charges from out-of-network doctors are harder to fight.
 You can formally appeal to the insurance company to pay more if you think they’ve underpaid.
 If not, you can ask the doctor in question if they will accept the amount that the insurance company considers usual and customary, or if they will discount your child’s bill.
 Check with your state’s insurance commission to find out the rules about balance billing in your situation (see the “To learn more” section for contact information).

 Fee-for-service plans are the least restrictive plans that offer the most choice in medical providers.
 They are also called indemnity or traditional health plans.
 If you have this type of health insurance, you can choose any doctor, change doctors any time, and go to any hospital anywhere in the United States.